eddyerburgh/blog/_posts/2017-05-07-stub-file-dependencies-vue-unit-tests.md

 ## Conclusion

-We've seen 2 ways to stub dependencies in Vue components.
+We've seen 2 ways to stub file dependencies in Vue components.

 Using babel-plugin-rewire, and using inject-loader.